Children STEM

 Applicants to the program are encouraged to apply for internal and external scholarships.

-Practicum are completed in our Integrated Services in Education (ISE) clinic and in the field.
-The mission of ISE is to provide psychological and counselling services to individuals in the community.
-ISE was awarded the CPA Foundation (CPAF) Access to Innovative Psychological Services in 2009.
+Practicum are completed in our Centre for Wellbeing in Education clinic and in the field.
+The mission of the Centre is to provide psychological and counselling services to individuals in the community.
+The Centre was awarded the CPA Foundation (CPAF) Access to Innovative Psychological Services in 2009.
 Field-based experiences are normally completed in schools, although students can complete practicum with other external community agencies that have learning activities aligned to the field of school psychology.

 Students are required to complete a CPA-accredited internship (or its equivalent), with most internships completed in external school districts, community agencies, or health centers locally, nationally, or internationally and so there is no dedicated internship facility.
 There is a consortium affiliated with our program, Educational Psychology Pre-doctoral Internship Consortium (EPPIC), which has rotations with Alberta Health Services, Rocky View School Division, Renfrew Educational Services, and ISE (supervision rotation).